Escape to Massachusetts: Unwind in Picturesque Lake Houses and Historic Retreats

 Gloucester Schooner Festival

 The Gloucester Schooner Festival is an annual maritime celebration that pays homage to the city’s rich seafaring heritage.
-Held in September, the festival transforms the harbor into a captivating display of majestic schooners, inviting residents and visitors alike to immerse themselves in the maritime traditions of the region.
-The highlight of the festival is the grand Parade of Sail, where an impressive fleet of historic schooners parades through the harbor.
+Held in September, the festival transforms the harbor into a captivating display of majestic schooners, inviting residents and visitors alike to immerse themselves in the region’s maritime traditions.
+The festival’s highlight is the grand Parade of Sail, where an impressive fleet of historic schooners parades through the harbor.

 First Night Boston